Dystopia Chapter 14: Saddle Up

-Three days of backbreaking work clearing a path wide enough to squeeze a wagon through freely.
+Three days of backbreaking work clearing a path wide enough to squeeze a wagon through with ease.
+Blisters aplenty.
 Fortunately, we recruited several others to help.
-A favor implied expecting something in return, a quid pro quo.
-Words you will never hear, “I promise...”
+Sure, favors implied, a quid pro quo.
+Still, words you’ll never hear from me: ‘I promise.’
 Never commit to anything, ever.

-We gathered the next day, midmorning, each anxiously considering our task.
+We gathered the next day, midmorning, each anxiously considering today’s task.
 Except Frank, verbose as usual, entertaining himself with endless noise.
-So much knowledge, been here and there, done this and that, sharing his thoughts, unfiltered, presents a poorly conceived plan for today.
-Whatever you have accomplished, he will have a story, an embellishment, “well I have…” The youngest of the group, Frank, chatty to a fault, nice-looking guy, easy on the eyes, blond locks, curly hair, blue eyes, always a story to be told.
-Never at a loss for words.
-Everyone is a friend.
+So much input, having been here and there, done this and that, sharing his thoughts unfiltered, presents a poorly conceived plan for today.
+Whatever you have accomplished, he will have a story, an embellishment, “well I have…” The youngest of the group, - blond curls, blue eyes, easy on the eyes, chatty to a fault, everyone his friend.
 For now, an annoyance.
-A mystery, his past, like the rest here by chance.
+His past a mystery, like the rest, here by chance.
 Unpredictable.
 The opposite of Brett.

-The Company sent each day one of three teams out to find some items, food or material, with little luck coming back, usually with zip, and occasionally fewer members than left that morning returned.
-They are upset, suggesting we are wasting time and effort warning we produce or there could be a cost.
+The committee sent out one of three teams to find some items, food or material, with little luck coming back, empty-handed, and occasionally fewer members than left that morning returned.
+They are upset, suggesting we are wasting time and effort, warning that we produce or there could be a cost.
 A threat?
 A promise?

 My plan was to find someone, anyone, open to the possibility of trading this for that.
 Simple.
-Rather than brow beating someone, how about engaging in a conversation?
+Rather than browbeating someone, how about engaging in a conversation?
 We will head north through the desert along a path, now visible, still overgrown.
 Hindrances removed, terrain leveled, and widened for access.
-North within sight are buildings, perhaps most empty, although likely holding materials, some occupied with those, like us, seeking to survive and willing to barter.
-Once upon a time unity seemed possible, come together to save humanity.
+North within sight are buildings, perhaps most empty, although likely holding materials and trouble, some occupied with those, like us, seeking to survive and willing to barter.
+Once upon a time, unity seemed possible; come together to save humanity.
 That did not go well.
-The haves and have-not always at odds.
+The haves and the rest of us are always at odds.
 Ideas abound, solutions presented but not scalable.

 We will travel through the desert, one of many small groups leaving this complex.
-With one major difference, we will have some supplies visible, a pallet yet to be flipped, a basket of produce, and a few empty crates.
+With one major difference, we will have some supplies visible: a basket of produce and a few empty crates.
 One must bait the hook to catch fish.

-Brett would drive, Frank would sit in the wagon facing back, protecting the driver while monitoring behind us as we moved forward.
-The remaining members watching for potential danger.
+Brett would drive, Frank would sit in the wagon facing backward, protecting the driver while monitoring behind us as we moved forward.
+The remaining members watched for potential danger.
 We will be visible, a curiosity sure to be seen as an easy target.
-We are one of many on the road, empty wagon in tow, scavengers.
+We are one of many on the road, an empty wagon in tow, scavengers.
 Small groups of vagabonds.

 “The hell I will,” he protested.

-I stood, approached where he sat, stopped, without warning, pulled my weapon and place the barrel against his forehead, pressed gently, and declared, “this is the last time I will pull my weapon without using it, the last, so you can either stay back, clean the stables or get with the program.”
+I stood, approached where he sat, stopped, without warning, pulled my weapon and place the barrel against his forehead, pressed gently, and said quietly, “This is the last time I will pull my weapon without using it, the last, so you can either stay back, clean the stables or get with the program.”
 I’m sure I saw Addison smirk.

 Silence.